mlswg/mls-protocol/draft-ietf-mls-protocol.md

   ciphersuite indicated in the KeyPackage does not match the one in the Welcome message, return an error.

-* Decrypt the `encrypted_group_secrets` using HPKE with the algorithms indicated by the ciphersuite and the HPKE private key corresponding to the GroupSecrets.
+* Decrypt the `encrypted_group_secrets` value with the algorithms indicated by the ciphersuite and the private key corresponding to `init_key` in the referenced KeyPackage.

-  If a `PreSharedKeyID` is part of the GroupSecrets and the client is not in possession of the corresponding PSK, return an error.
+* If a `PreSharedKeyID` is part of the GroupSecrets and the client is not in possession of the corresponding PSK, return an error.

 * From the `joiner_secret` in the decrypted GroupSecrets object and the PSKs